Family Secrets – Aunt Hen’s Brownie Pie

 Except For the Nuts

 Yes, except for the nuts, this was a pie that tempted even my young taste buds.
 Seeing how I felt, Aunt Hen would sometimes make a separate pie without the nuts, just for me.
-She would double her recipe and bake two, one with nuts and one without.
-When they were done she would set them on the big chest freezer on her breezeway to cool.
+She would double her recipe and bake two pies, one with nuts and one without.
+When they came out of the oven she would set them on the big chest freezer on her breezeway to cool.
+Soon they were ready for us to slice and enjoy.

-Oh, the folly of youth!
+What a pill I was!
 I wish I hadn’t been so much trouble, so hard to please.
-But, oh, how wonderful for a child to feel loved that much by a special adult in their life.
+Still, it was wonderful to feel so kindly heard and regarded by a special adult in my life.
 When Aunt Hen altered a recipe and made it without some significant ingredient that she liked, just for me, I knew that I was special to her.
 That pie became a symbol of the special bond between us.

 Family Secrets

-Funny thing is, it turns out to be true.
+Funny thing is, Aunt Hen’s story turns out to be true.
 There are claims that the recipe is indeed a secret known only by a few close family members and the one employee responsible for mixing the recipe.
-It is also true that, while they don’t very often, Kern’s Kitchen will still take you tocourt over the name of their pie.
+It is also true that, while they don’t very often, Kern’s Kitchen will still take you to court over the name of their pie.

 To me, that seems pretty silly.
-After all, we do all make Pecan Pie without squabbling over who the name belongs to, and the world of food is full of recipes for pies with names like Thoroughbred Pie, or Bluegrass Pie or Run for the Roses Pie, that are meant to imply an association with the Kentucky Derby and that famous pie that took its name from the famous horserace itself.
-Many of these pies are variations that include bourbon or pecans and many people claim to like them better than the Kern’s Kitchen Derby Pie.
-It seems especially silly since, the recipe my aunt gave me is so simple, so easy.
+After all, everyone makes Pecan Pie without squabbling over who the name belongs to, and the world of food is full of recipes for pies with names like Thoroughbred Pie, or Bluegrass Pie or Run for the Roses Pie, that are meant to imply an association with the Kentucky Derby and that famous pie that took its name from the famous horse race itself.
+Many of these pies are variations that include bourbon or pecans.
+And many people claim to like them better than the Kern’s Kitchen Derby Pie.
+It seems even more silly since, the recipe Aunt Hen gave me is so simple, so easy.

-When we suggested to my aunt that maybe she didn’t have the real recipe for the Kerns’ special pie, that maybe her recipe was inauthentic and that’s why she wouldn’t write out the name, she became indignant.
+If we suggested to my aunt that maybe she didn’t have the real recipe for the Kerns’ special pie, that maybe her recipe was inauthentic and that’s why she wouldn’t write out the name, she became indignant.
 Picture Aunt Bee from The Andy Griffith Show being questioned about her recipes.
 The look on Aunt Hen’s face was much the same.
 Of course she knew, she would tell us.
 She had worked for the Kerns at the Melrose Inn, for many years.
 She was there when they began to make the pie.
-The only difference, she would say, between her recipe and the original, was that she used half brown and half white sugar, because she liked the taste of the brown, while the Kerns had used all white sugar.
-On occasion she also took the liberty to use pecans or other nuts she had on hand instead of insisting on the English Walnuts used in the original recipe.
+The only difference, she would say, between her recipe and the original, was that she used half brown and half white sugar, because she liked the taste.
+The Kerns used all white sugar.
+On occasion she also took the liberty to use pecans or other nuts she had on hand.
+Only English Walnuts were used in the original recipe.

 What’s In A Name?